drnikki/drnikki.github.io/content/_index.md

 <h3>:classical_building: Civic and Community Life</h3>

 - Trying to figure out how to be a useful elected official (read more at: [Open Gov Vermont](/series/open-gov-vermont/).)
-- I'm elected to the Bradford select board, and I'm currently the Interm Town Health Officer.
+- I'm elected to the Bradford select board, and I'm newly retired from being the Interm Town Health Officer.